Fieldworker films Luv during therapy

 CBR, Telerehabilitation and Human Factors

-On Tuesday 18th of July, Liliane Foundation organized an online event for their partner organizations in Africa and South-East Asia to discuss the outcomes of a study that mapped all digital solutions in their countries and looked into human factors involved in the adoption of these solutions.
+On Tuesday 18th of July, Liliane Fonds organized an online event for their partner organizations in Africa and South-East Asia to discuss the outcomes of a study that mapped all digital solutions in their countries and looked into human factors involved in the adoption of these solutions.
 For over 60 participants from various countries, three partners presented their digital apps, which were in various stages of development or implementation.
 The presentations and breakout rooms included rich discussions and exchange on addressing these human factors.
 With an aim for a world where individuals can thrive, unhindered by physical or societal barriers, and confidently lead fulfilling lives, we focus on delivering diverse rehabilitation needs through a multifaceted approach.
 Central to our mission is Community Based Rehabilitation (CBR), which fosters social justice and enables environments that promote better quality of life.
 Operating on multiple levels, from the family to the international stage, CBR helps to bring together a network of community members, stakeholders and services to empower individuals and communities.

 Recognizing the transformative potential of technology, we have been investigating the benefits of integrating telerehabilitation into local services as support – not replacement – to make these services (better) accessible.
 By leveraging Information and Communication Technology (ICT), telerehabilitation helps overcome geographical barriers and offers user-friendly, cost-effective, and flexible solutions.
 This innovation benefits policymakers, providers, budgets, and, most importantly, the beneficiaries themselves.